Corallus-Caninus/Rot_Net/DEV_NOTES.md

 // NOTE: look at Polly for llvm and BLAS for parallelization/SIMD optimization. prefer to get into matrix ops and call on GPU

+// TODO: generate a matrix using forward_propagation algorithm. use Vec<T> and chunksize == layersize.
+Can also use Vec<T> and
+//       Vec<usize> to variable length layersize (variable stride the vec). this incurs +1 ptr per layer but is better than current +2
+//       ptr per connections with +2 per node.

 // NOTE: Vecs are chunks of locality that is why capacitance exists due to the total re allocation on capacity exceeding.
 //       Loading a vec on the stack loads sequential addresses.
 // NOTE: on the cache locality of graphs: